Translate

 Defeated, Eryn sat down with a sigh.
 “I’ve come all this way for nothing.”

 The Dwarf shrugged.
 “Happens more often than you’d think.
-Honestly, we should put up a proper sign, but every time we do, someone insists on calling it a ‘quest’ and coming back with more questions.
+Honestly, we should put up a proper sign, but every time we do, someone insists on calling it a ‘quest’ and coming up with more questions.
 It’s exhausting.”

 Eryn rubbed his face.
 “So, no legendary riches, no statues of me in Dalefern…”